 Bagan is a city filled with over 2,000 temples built between the 9th and 13th centuries.
-Hire a bike for the day and explore as many as you can, and clamber temple heights for sunrise and sunset.
-Many travellers stay for two days in order to cover the temple grounds and have adequate rest from doing so in the heat.
+Hire a bike for the day and visit as many as you can, and clamber temple heights for sunrise and sunset.
+Many travellers stay for two days to cover the temple grounds and have adequate rest from doing so in the heat.

 Take a Boat Tour on Inle Lake

-The second largest lake in Myanmar is located in the northern Shan State and is a huge basin, snaking off into tiny canals with miniature hand-built dams and floating gardens.
+The second largest lake in Myanmar is located in the northern Shan State and is a vast basin, snaking off into tiny canals with small hand-built dams and floating gardens.
 People come here to see the fisherman using traditional fisherman methods, by operating the oar using one leg.